-Join Barron Stone for an in-depth discussion in this video Installing Python 3 for Windows, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Installing Python 3 for Windows, part of Programming Foundations: Real-World Examples.

 - For this course, I'll be using Python version 3.5 and IDLE, which is the Integrated Development Environment that's included with the Python installer.
 If you already have a version of Python 3 installed on your system, then you should be good to go and able to run most of the example programs from the exercise files without any problems.
 In case you need it, this video will walk you through the entire process for downloading and installing Python 3.5 in Windows.
 To get the Python installer, go to the download page which is at python.org/downloads.